 Students at the GW School of Business lead a rich academic life.
 They have opportunities to engage in research at both the undergraduate and graduate levels, and their interaction with professors is lively and thoughtful.
 Our professors, often world-renowned experts in their fields, teach against the backdrop of our nation’s capital, a city rich in intellectual resources, as they empower the next generation of leaders.
 Courses unfold in large lecture halls, small classes, seminars and experiential learning initiatives.

 Our approximately 11,000 full-time undergraduates study in more than 70 majors across the spectrum of business, engineering, international affairs, communications and media, sciences, math, social sciences, arts, languages and the humanities.
 At the graduate level, GW offers approximately 240 programs.
 Although graduate students undertake their studies through one of GW’s ten colleges and schools, they have many opportunities for interdisciplinary study.

 The university is proud of its state-of-the-art facilities, including a capital markets trading room at the School of Business and multimedia lecture halls at the Elliott School of International Affairs.

-With more than 2 million titles, Gelman, GW’s flagship library, is a source of information and inspiration.
+With more than two million titles, the Gelman Library — GW’s flagship library — is a source of information and inspiration.
 GW also belongs to the Washington Research Library Consortium, providing students with access to more than 7.5 million volumes in the libraries of eight area universities.